jimka2001/heavybool/clojure/API.md

-A heavy-bool is a pair [bool reason], where bool is a truth value usually true or false, but may be any clojure truthy or falsey value. reason is a list of maps with keys such as :witness, :bool, and :predicate etc.  A heavy-bool answers a predicate question with either yes-because or no-because
+A heavy-bool is a pair [bool reason], where bool is a truth value usually true or false, but may be any clojure truthy or falsey value. reason is a list of maps with keys such as `:witness`, `:bool`, and `:predicate` etc.  A heavy-bool answers a predicate question with either yes-because or no-because